pak11273/monorepo/README.md

 3. Run `repo <your monorepo name> <description>`
 4. Follow the instructions
 5. cd into the root folder after the setup is completed and run `yarn bootstrap`
+6. cd into shared package and run `yarn build`
-6. cd into packages/client and run `yarn start` to test react clients
+7. cd into packages/client and run `yarn start` to test react clients

+## Notes

+- Frontend packages (eg. web, client, mobile) are installed with styled-components for styling.
+You can `yarn remove styled-components` inside each package to remove it and use your own css styling.

+* Ports for packages:
+  - client: 3000
+  - server: 5000
+  - web: 8080

 ## RoadMap